Please see below for general information about preparing for your surgery. A more specific set of instructions will be included in your surgery pack.

 - Ensure you have completed your hospital admission forms at least 5 days prior to admission – Consent for Treatment, Patient Admission Details, Patient Health History

-- Make sure you have called your private health fund to check cover and any out of pocket expenses.
-The funds will ask you for your “Item Numbers” to advise eligibility of cover.
+- Make sure you have called your private health fund to check cover and any out of pocket expenses you could expect.
+The funds will ask you for your “Item Numbers” is order to advise eligibility of cover.
 This information can be found on your quotation documents next to the description of your surgery.

 - Consider what assistance you will need once discharged and be mindful that most hospitals require a patient to be accompanied home after having a general anaesthetic.
 Hospital policy does not consider taxi’s acceptable transport on discharge.